TheodoreGisis/MyRaspberryPiAdblocker/README.md

  <img width="430" height="550" src="https://github.com/TheodoreGisis/MyRaspberryPiAdblocker/blob/main/pihole/general-pi-hole.png" >
  </p>

- This is one way to make your own adblocker for you network, by using one raspberry pi and pi-hole.
+This is one way to make your own adblocker for your network, by using one Raspberry Pi and pi-hole.

 Pi-hole is a network-level advertisement and Internet tracker blocking application for Linux which acts as a DNS sinkhole intended for use on a private network.
 It is designed for low-power embedded devices with network capability, focusing on the Raspberry Pi as its 'reference' hardware platform.

- In my case i choose to work with Raspberry pi zero which cost about 10$.
+In my case i choose to work with Raspberry Pi zero which cost about $10.

  ## REQUIREMENTS